Sing a New Psalm:

 an image of God’s loving protection

 “The LORD God Is a Sun & a Shield” is the title of this lesson.
 This illustration by Turning to God’s Word co-founder Tami Palladino looks at these two images of God’s love for his people—the sun to enlighten our days and the shield to protect us from all that would harm us.
 Many religions emphasize the beginning of a new day, which is greeted by the rising of the sun, as one of the very best times to pray.
 What three things would you most like to thank God for today?
 What’s the single thing for which you’ve been the most thankful throughout your life?
 In what area of your life do you feel that you’re in the most need of God’s protection?
 What’s one particular challenge that you would like God’s help with today?
 What’s a goal you have that you’d like God’s help with over the next six months?
 What do you consider the ultimate goal of your life?
 Consider how God might be able to help you to achieve it.
-Click on Tami’s illustration (right) to enlarge it.
-Her original illustration is on page 83 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
+Click on Tami’s illustration to enlarge it.
+The illustration also is printed on page 85 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.

 the popes inspire us—sanctuary for the faithful

-“A Spiritual Destination” on page 83 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers is an excerpt from an audience with Pope St. John Paul II.
+“A Spiritual Destination” on page 85 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers is an excerpt from an audience with Pope St. John Paul II.
 In it, the Holy Father explains the special blessing envisioned in Psalm 84 for those who choose to dwell in the presence of God or who undertake a pilgrim journey of faith.

 light—you could look it up in our archives

 Psalm 84 describes God as a sun.
-In the Gospel According to John, Jesus describes himself as “light.”
+In the Gospel According to John, Jesus describes himself as light.
 To consider what makes this image fitting and what’s symbolized by the light of Christ, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
 New Lost in Translation entries are posted on Mondays, and past entries are archived on our website.
 Contact us if you’d like to receive Lost in Translation by email every week.
 You can learn more about how Jesus self-identifies with light in Lesson 11 I Am the Light of the World in the Turning to God’s Word Catholic Bible study The Gospel According to John: An Encounter with Grace & Truth.

 read the Catechism—how well do you know your faith?

 Can you name all of the fruits of the Holy Spirit without looking at the Catechism of the Catholic Church?
 To learn what the Church teaches, refer to paragraph 1832 in the Catechism of the Catholic Church.
-To learn why there’s a discrepancy between the number of fruits listed in the Catechism and the number listed in Paul’s Letter to the Galatians 5:22–23, refer to “Rejoice” on page 85 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
+To learn why there’s a discrepancy between the number of fruits listed in the Catechism and the number listed in Paul’s Letter to the Galatians 5:22–23, refer to “Rejoice” on page 87 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.

 What connection do you have to the fruits of the Spirit?